-- The greatest possible protection of the existing precious natural environment in the wetlands area
+- The greatest possible protection of the existing precious natural environment in the wetland area.

-- Creation of manifold structures in the water-land transition section of the bank area of the new Traisen river
+- Creation of manifold structures in the water-to-land transition of the bank area of the new Traisen river.

-- Establishment of new bodies of standing water, enriching the wetlands through a variety of water
+- Establishment of new bodies of standing water, enriching the wetlands through a variety of waterbodies.

 - Creation of a floodplain along the new course of the river with frequently flooded sites.
 Here, the site prerequisites are in existence for the development of the soft wetlands, especially those for the white willow wetlands.

-- Increasing the share of the typical wetlands and river habitats, which today amount to just 6% of the surface in the entire Natura 2000 area
+- Increasing the share of the typical wetland and river habitats, which today amount to just 6% of the surface in the entire Natura 2000 area.

 Ground Water and Flooding Conditions